 Rosemary has a Bachelor of Arts in Music from the University of Oregon and currently teaches piano.
 She sings in her church choir, enjoys knitting and French Hand-sewing, selling her items at various specialty stores.
 Rosemary currently resides in Eugene, Oregon.

-She and her husband, Grant, currently live in Portland, Oregon.
-They have three children, Grant Jr., Matthew and Molly, and two beautiful granddaughters, Emma and Isabel.
-She is also an avid equestrian.
+She and her husband, Grant, currently live in Forest Grove, Oregon.
+They have three adult children, Grant Jr., Matthew and Molly, and two beautiful granddaughters, Emma and Isabel.
+Anna is also an avid equestrian.

-Anna’s received her higher education at the University of Arizona in Tucson where she majored in Business Administration.
+Anna received her higher education at the University of Arizona in Tucson, where she majored in Business Administration.
+She started and ran a small business in Scottsdale, Arizona, which she sold in 2009.